Overview¶

 kubectl create ns hpe-storage

-Worker node IO settings:
+Worker node IO settings and common CRDs

-kubectl create -f https://raw.githubusercontent.com/hpe-storage/co-deployments/master/yaml/csi-driver/v1.4.0/hpe-linux-config.yaml
+kubectl apply -f https://raw.githubusercontent.com/hpe-storage/co-deployments/master/yaml/csi-driver/v2.4.2/hpe-linux-config.yaml

 Container Storage Provider:

-kubectl create -f https://raw.githubusercontent.com/hpe-storage/co-deployments/master/yaml/csi-driver/v1.4.0/nimble-csp.yaml
+kubectl apply -f https://raw.githubusercontent.com/hpe-storage/co-deployments/master/yaml/csi-driver/v2.4.2/nimble-csp.yaml

-kubectl create -f https://raw.githubusercontent.com/hpe-storage/co-deployments/master/yaml/csi-driver/v1.4.0/3par-primera-csp.yaml
+kubectl apply -f https://raw.githubusercontent.com/hpe-storage/co-deployments/master/yaml/csi-driver/v2.4.2/3par-primera-csp.yaml

 Important